nathanp1206/Python_Project/README.md

 # Python_Project

-This will be a Battle Simulation for the Clone Wars from Star Wars
+This is a small text-based Battle Simulation for the Clone Wars from Star Wars